joenan/person-frontend-application/README.md

 # Person
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

-# Install
+## Install the Front-end Application
-This project can be installed using the command 'npm install'
+This Front-end Application can be installed using the command line with the code 'npm install'.
+The command will install all the dependencies used in this application.

 ## Development server